West Wallabi Island: History

 West Wallabi Island was important in the story of the Batavia shipwreck and massacre.
 Following the shipwreck in 1629, a group of soldiers under the command of Wiebbe Hayes were put ashore there to search for water.
-A group of mutineers who took control of the other survivors left them there in the hope that they would starve or die of thirst.
+A group of mutineers, led by Jeronimus Cornelisz, took control of the other survivors and left Hayes' group there in the hope that they would starve or die of thirst.
 However the soldiers discovered that they could wade to East Wallabi Island, where there was a fresh water spring.
 Furthermore, West and East Wallabi Islands are the only islands in the group upon which the tammar wallaby lives.
 Thus the soldiers had access to sources of both food and water that were unavailable to the mutineers.

 Later the mutineers mounted a series of attacks, which the soldiers beat off.
 The Wiebbe Hayes Stone Fort, remnants of improvised defensive walls and stone shelters built by Wiebbe Hayes and his men on West Wallabi Island, are Australia's oldest known European structures, more than 150 years before expeditions to the Australian continent by James Cook and Arthur Phillip.